openaustralia/theyvoteforyou/app/views/help/faq/_attendance.md

-"Attendence" figure describes the amount of times a representative has attended the Chamber as a percentage.
+"Attendance" figure describes the amount of times a representative has attended the Chamber as a percentage.

 Where 100% attendence means the representative has not missed a single parlimentary sitting.